What is an IEP? (Individualized Education Plan)

 - Visual impairment including blindness.

-If you are the parent of a child in public school, it is essential for you to understand IEPs, what schools are required to provide, and even more importantly–what schools are not required to provide.
-It will be helpful for you to explore these additional topics:
+If you are the parent of a child in public school, it will be helpful for you to explore these additional topics:

 - Learning Abled Kids’ IEP Training